JFlowersB/LivingBooks/README.md

 <br>

-## Features
+## ✨Features

 ### EPUB to JSON
 Convert EPUB books directly into Living Books-compatible JSON, with optional text corrections and normalization.

 ### Full JSON Editor
 A complete editor for modifying and refining generated JSON files, with an optional **Plain Text** view for easier editing.

 ### Automated Mod Creator
 Automatically generate the required Project Zomboid mod structure and files from your book, with no manual setup required.

 <br>